akersh-s/sample-skill-nodejs-sauce-boss/content/5-transformers/b-synchronize.md

 ![Adding the data binding for the speech property](/images/a3-e03_06_add-data-binding-the-speech-property.gif)

+Now that we’ve updated or APL Document, You'll need to save it.

+**3.9.** Copy your **recipeintent.json** file from the **APL Authoring Tool** and save it in the **code editor** in the **Amazon Developer Portal**.

-Now that we’ve updated or APL Document, we have one last task to perform in order to get our skill to use Speech Synchronization.
+We have one last task to perform in order to get our skill to use Speech Synchronization.
 In the next step, we’ll add the command to our skill code so our skill will speak the transformed **selectedSauceText**.
 We will do this in two steps.
 First we’ll add a token to our **Alexa.Presentation.APL.RenderDocument** directive and we’ll add the **Alexa.Presentation.APL.ExecuteCommands** directive to our skill’s response.

-**3.7.** Go to your **index.js** skill code file and look for the comment `// TODO Activity 3.7 - uncomment the token below` and remove the comment.
+**3.10.** Go to your **index.js** skill code file and look for the comment `// TODO Activity 3.7 - uncomment the token below` and remove the comment.